Curtiss SB2C Helldiver: Design and development

 The Helldiver was developed to replace the Douglas SBD Dauntless.
 It was a much larger aircraft, able to operate from the latest aircraft carriers and carry a considerable array of armament.
+Despite this, the Navy also required two aircraft to fit onto an Essex-class carrier's elevators, requiring an exceptionally short airplane.
 It featured an internal bomb bay that reduced drag when carrying heavy ordnance.
+The Navy's requirements led to a plane with the contradictory requirements of being larger than any other carrier aircraft on the inside while being sharply size-restricted on the outside.
 Saddled with demanding requirements set forth by both the U.S. Marines and United States Army Air Forces, the manufacturer incorporated features of a "multi-role" aircraft into the design.

-The Model XSB2C-1 prototype initially suffered teething problems connected to its Wright R-2600 Twin Cyclone engine and three-bladed propeller; further concerns included structural weaknesses, poor handling, directional instability, and bad stall characteristics.
+The Model XSB2C-1 prototype initially suffered development issues connected to its Wright R-2600 Twin Cyclone engine and three-bladed propeller; further concerns included structural weaknesses, poor handling, directional instability, and bad stall characteristics.
 In 1939, a student took a model of the new Curtiss XSB2C-1 to the MIT wind tunnel.
 Professor of Aeronautical Engineering Otto C. Koppen was quoted as saying, "if they build more than one of these, they are crazy".
 He was referring to controllability issues with the small vertical tail.

 The first prototype made its maiden flight on 18 December 1940.
 It crashed on 8 February 1941 when its engine failed on approach, but Curtiss was asked to rebuild it.
 The fuselage was lengthened and a larger tail was fitted, while an autopilot was fitted to help the poor stability.
 The revised prototype flew again on 20 October 1941, but was destroyed when its wing failed during diving tests on 21 December 1941.

 Large-scale production had already been ordered on 29 November 1940, but a large number of modifications were specified for the production model.
 Fin and rudder area were increased, fuel capacity was increased, self-sealing fuel tanks were added, and the fixed armament was doubled to four 0.50 in (12.7 mm) machine guns in the wings, compared with the prototype's two cowling guns.
 The SB2C-1 was built with larger fuel tanks, improving its range considerably.

 The program suffered so many delays that the Grumman TBF Avenger entered service before the Helldiver, even though the Avenger had begun its development two years later.
 Nevertheless, production tempo accelerated with production at Columbus, Ohio and two Canadian factories: Fairchild Aircraft Ltd. (Canada), which produced 300 (under the designations XSBF-l, SBF-l, SBF-3, and SBF-4E), and Canadian Car and Foundry, which built 894 (designated SBW-l, SBW-3, SBW-4, SBW-4E, and SBW-5), these models being respectively equivalent to their Curtiss-built counterparts.
-A total of 7,140 SB2Cs were produced in World War II.
+A total of 7,140 SB2Cs and equivalent models were produced in World War II.